 - 2 small green bell peppers I used the purple ones from my garden, diced

 - 2 cups brewed coffee

-- Heat the oil in a large dutch oven or pan, add the meat and cook, stirring frequently, until browned all over.
+- Heat the oil in a large Dutch oven or soup pot, add the meat and cook, stirring frequently, until browned all over.
 Remove the meat and keep warm.

-- Add onions, garlic and peppers to pan and stir to coat with meat juices and cook over low heat, stirring occasionaly, for about 10 minutes.
+- Add onions, garlic and peppers to pot and stir to coat with meat juices and cook over low heat, stirring occasionally, for about 10 minutes.

-- Return the meat to the pan, season with salt and pepper to taste.
+- Return meat to pot, season with salt and pepper to taste.

-- Place in bowl, sprinkle with chopped cilantro and cheese.
-Can be served over rice or alone
+- Ladle stew into bowls, sprinkle with chopped cilantro and cheese.
+Can be served over rice or as is.